 While it’s fun to try new fancy AIP snack recipes, focusing on simple whole foods is the most sustainable, healthy, and cost-effective way to go about AIP snacking (or really any healthy snacking).

-2. Buy AIP Packaged Snacks in Bulk and Pre-Portion
+2. Buy Packaged Snacks in Bulk and Pre-Portion

 If you're able to find healthy AIP packaged snacks in bulk, it's probably worth stocking up.
 Just portion them into zip lock bags or containers, so they are ready to take with you in a hurry.
 Additionally, pre-portioning will also help to limit overeating.